 3. Tentative timeline and logistics

-- August-November 2019: participants commit to conduct peace activities in the three/four months following the workshop (part 3)
+- March-June 2020: participants commit to conduct peace activities in the three/four months following the workshop (part 3)

-- End of November-Beginning of December 2019: Results-sharing symposium at a location to be determined.
+- June-July 2020: Results-sharing symposium at a location to be determined (part 4).

 Language: The working language of the programme is English.